 |Focus||A group of 8 tasks that provide extended practice within a skill.
 Focus Groups gradually increase in difficulty, moving from models-only (concrete) to numbers-only (abstract) to application (auditory recall and word problems).|

-The report shown above shows a Student Daily Progress report for a student's first few sessions of use.
+The report shown above shows a Student Daily Progress report for a student's session of use.
 The icons on the right side show student performance in each Task Group, with the most recent progress on top of the screen.
 The Green icons are tasks solved correctly the first time.
-Yellow icons indicate one error or hint during task completions, and red icons indicate 2 errors or hints.
-This student completes Placement Task Groups in Stages 1 through 7 making very few errors.
-The branching engine determines they have mastery of these concepts, and so the student is quickly promoted to higher-level material.
+In the session shown above, the student completes Stage 6, and also shows mastery in Stage 7.
+The branching engine determines the student should move directly to the next Stage (8), which the student begins.

-When a student needs help, a specific set of Extra Practice worksheets will be recommended.
-Your Symphony Dashboard presents a direct link to this resource.
-Knowing that the student is struggling with this concept in the program, it is best to use Extra Practice worksheets as an opportunity for intervention.
-Have a conversation with students about the material in the Extra Practice sheets, or have them work with other students who may also be struggling with the same skill.
+When a student needs help, a specific set of Guided Practice worksheets will be recommended.
+The Symphony Dashboard presents a direct link to this resource, and also provides other resources that can help you intervene and help this student.
+Have a conversation with students about the material in the Guided Practice sheets, or have them work with other students who may also be struggling with the same skill.
 Small group or 1:1 instruction can help illuminate misconceptions and lead to greater understanding.

 Students take different paths to achievement.
 Student 2 may need much more time in Symphony Math in order to complete the curriculum.
 This is appropriate for the student’s ability, and they should be encouraged to use Symphony Math more often, and rewarded when they master Stages in which they struggle.